 When we only see someone as a 'label', in many ways they become dead to us....

-This page looks at the impact of using labels to describe people on effective communication.
 When we ascribe a label to someone we are at risk of making assumptions about what they think and feel.
 Having made that assumption we may never then consider it necessary to explore whether it is true or not.
 This can then form the root of prejudice, stereotypes and 'fixed' views about different categories of people.

 We cannot communicate at all without some level of conceptualising or labelling of the world around us.
 When I say the word 'tree' it covers an incredible diversity of different forms of vegetation and even if I sub-divide the category 'tree' into oaks and pines and beech and maple etc., I am still only able to describe general features seen amongst that type of tree.
 The label is not sufficient to describe an individual tree.

 It could be an oak tree.
 It may be a tall oak tree.
 It may be a tall oak tree with 35 branches.
 It may be a tall oak tree with 35 branches, 2 of which spread out on the south side of the tree and which are both over 1 metre in circumference.